ELIXIR-IIB-training/website/_posts/2022-11-22-School_Python_genomics_Basic_module.md

 ### Fee
 40 euros<br>
-The School is limited to **16** in-person participants on a first-come-first-serve basis.
+The participation is limited to **16** in-person participants on a first-come-first-serve basis.
 <br>
 <br>